 Santiago Ixcuinta: The annual conference was held in February with help in ministry and the gospel given by Sergio Arrez (San Juan de Abajo, Nayarit), Marcus Cain, James Dyck, and Ricardo Guerra (Ixtapa, Jalisco).
 Two sisters were baptized after the gospel on Saturday night.
 James commenced a series of gospel meetings, helped by local brethren, that same weekend.
 Marcus and Alison were able to visit the nearby assembly in Tepic on the same visit.

 Iguala: Gospel meetings that commenced on January 1 in a tent after the Seed Sowers distribution continued into March with evident blessing from God and sustained interest.
-Duncan Beckett has appreciated the help of a few brethren during the series, most recently, Leonel Chávez and John Nesbitt.
+Duncan Beckett has appreciated the help of a few brethren during the series including, most recently, John Nesbitt.

 Veracruz: The assembly has had reason to rejoice of late.
 Two brothers (father and son) from the outreach work in El Hatito were received into fellowship.
 The following Sunday, a man that started attending when the new hall was inaugurated last fall was baptized.

 Tuxpan: John Nesbitt and Timothy Stevenson made two separate visits recently to this town, located five or six hours from both families, to hold house meetings.
 There are several contacts here with a genuine interest in the gospel, and your prayers are appreciated.

 Cancún: The believers appreciated the teaching given by Shad Kember during his visit in February.